-We are delighted that the Frederick Douglass Memorial Bridge has been awarded the Figg Medal for “a single, recent outstanding achievement in bridge engineering that, through vision and innovation, provides an icon to the community for which it was designed”.
-James Marks and Keith Brownlie will be attending June’s IBC in Maryland to collect the award in person.
+Another award winner!
+The Frederick Douglass Memorial Bridge has been awarded the Figg Medal for “a single, recent outstanding achievement in bridge engineering that, through vision and innovation, provides an icon to the community for which it was designed”.

 We are delighted that the Kids’ Bridge at Perth Childrens’ Hospital (Koolangka Bridge) has been presented with an award for Best Community Infrastructure by the Property Council of Western Australia.
 Congratulations to our collaborators at Fratelle and everyone else who worked on the project.
 Click here for more information about the project and BEAM’s involvement in it.